heyx3/Bplus.jl/docs/Resources.md

 ### Clearing

+To generically clear a texture without knowing the format type, use `clear_tex_pixels(tex, value; args...)` and it will be inferred from the texture format and provided pixel value.

 Clear a texture with one of the following functions based on its format:
   * `clear_tex_color(tex, color::PixelIOValue; args...)`
   * `clear_tex_depth(tex, depth::PixelIOComponent; args...)`